Arbitrage-Free Pricing Of Derivatives In Nonlinear Market Models: Nonlinear Market Model

-We say that a portfolio $\phi$ is {\it constrained} if at least one of the components of the process $\phi$ is assumed to satisfy some additional constraints.
+We say that a portfolio $\phi$ is {\it constrained} if at least one of the components of the process $\phi$ is assumed to satisfy some explicitly stated constraints, which directly affect the choice of $\phi $.
 For instance, we will need to impose conditions ensuring that the funding of each risky asset is done using the corresponding funding account.
 Another example of an explicit constraint is obtained when we set $\psi^{0,b}_u =0$ for all $u \in [t,T]$, meaning that an outright borrowing of cash from the account $B^{0,b}$ is prohibited.
+For examples of markets with various kinds of portfolio constraints, we refer to Carassus et al. \cite{CPT2001}, Fahim and Huang \cite{FH2016}, Karatzas and Kou \cite{KK1996,KK1998}, and Pulido \cite{P2014} and the references therein.
+The concept of a constrained portfolio should be contrasted with the notion of {\it admissibility} of a trading strategy that may involve some additional conditions imposed on the wealth process and thus indirectly also on the class of admissible processes $\phi $ (see Definition \ref{defadmih}).
+Note that portfolio constraints are not a matter of choice, since they are due to genuine real-life restrictions imposed on traders.
+This should be contrasted with the idea of {\it admissibility} of a trading strategy, which is a mathematical artifact needed to preclude unrealistic arbitrage opportunities (like doubling strategies), which may be present within a stochastic model when continuous trading is allowed.
+Note in this regard that there is no need to be concerned with the admissibility under the realistic assumption that only a finite number of trading times is available to traders.

-We are now in a position to state some fairly standard technical assumptions underpinning our further developments.
+We are now in a position to state some standard technical assumptions underpinning our further developments.

+\begin{assumption} {\rm We work throughout under the following standing assumptions: \begin{enumerate}[(i)] \item for every $i=1,2,\dots , d$, the price $S^i$ of the $i$th risky asset is a semimartingale and the cumulative dividend stream $D^i$ is a process of finite variation with $D^i_{0}=0$; \item the cash and funding accounts $B^{j,l}$ and $B^{j,b}$ are strictly positive and continuous processes of finite variation with $B^{j,l}_0=B^{j,b}_0=1$ for $j=0,1,\ldots,d$; \item the cumulative cash flow process $A$ of any contract is a process of finite variation; \item the adjustment processes $X^k, \, k=1,2,\ldots, n$ and the auxiliary processes $\alpha^k, \, k=1,2,\ldots, n$ are semimartingales; \item the remuneration processes $\beta^k, \, k=1,2,\ldots, n $ are strictly positive and continuous processes of finite variation with $\beta^k_0=1$ for every $k$. \end{enumerate} } \end{assumption}